CrimeOwl AI logoCrimeOwl AI

 Lead #3

-Ruslan Aleksandrovich Peretyatko, a Russian Federal Security Service (FSB) officer, and co-conspirator Andrey Stanislavovich Korinets are wanted for orchestrating a spear phishing campaign targeting U.S. officials and researchers to steal credentials and intelligence on defense, foreign affairs, security, and nuclear energy.
-Indicted on December 5, 2023, in the Northern District of California, the pair remain at large with their current whereabouts unknown.
-This case highlights ongoing cyber espionage threats and the importance of reporting suspicious communications from unfamiliar sources.
+Ruslan Aleksandrovich Peretyatko, a Russian Federal Security Service (FSB) officer, and co-conspirator Andrey Stanislavovich Korinets are wanted for orchestrating a sophisticated spear phishing campaign targeting U.S. officials and researchers to steal credentials and intelligence on defense, foreign affairs, security policies, and nuclear energy research.
+Both men were indicted on December 5, 2023, in the Northern District of California on charges of Conspiracy to Commit Computer Fraud and Abuse.
+Their whereabouts remain unknown, and locating them is critical to understanding the full scope of compromised U.S. government and research systems.

 Case